Leonamrsm/insiders_clustering/README.md

 ## Business Problem

 The company operates an e-commerce business and intends to launch **Insiders**, a loyalty programme for its most valuable customers.
-The objective is to segment customers by purchasing behaviour and identify the group that merits priority treatment, without reducing customer value to revenue alone.
+The business needs a repeatable, data-driven way to answer three questions: **who should receive priority loyalty benefits, how valuable is this group, and what action should be taken for every other customer profile?**

+The objective is therefore to transform transaction history into customer segments using more than revenue alone.
+The analysis combines historical revenue, purchasing recency, purchasing volume, purchase frequency, and return behaviour to identify the **Core Insiders** group and quantify its contribution to the business.

-The final output must be actionable: high-value active customers can receive exclusive retention benefits; valuable but less active groups can be reactivated; lower-value active groups can be targeted for upsell; and unusual return patterns can be monitored as an operational risk## Next Steps
+The final output must be actionable: Core Insiders can receive exclusive loyalty and retention benefits; valuable but less active groups can receive reactivation campaigns; active lower-value groups can be targeted for upsell and cross-sell; and customers with unusual return behaviour can be monitored as an operational risk.

+## Next Steps

 - Add data-quality checks, structured logging, retries, and alerting to the production pipeline.
 - Monitor cluster stability, data drift, and segment movement over time.
 - Validate campaign impact with an A/B test or another controlled experiment.
-- Enrich the dataset with product, payment, demographic, and channel attributes to test additional hypotheses..
+- Enrich the dataset with product, payment, demographic, and channel attributes to test additional hypotheses.

 ## Dataset